 We work in partnership with local organisations to support visiting health practitioners who currently provide over 1,200 outreach services.
 More than 170 towns and communities in NSW and the ACT receive visiting services that provide more than 200,000 patient occasions of service each year.
 Over half of these are accessed by Aboriginal patients.

-The Outreach program removes some of the most common barriers experienced by many patients through:
+Outreach programs remove some of the most common barriers experienced by many patients through:

 - the provision of services in regional and remote locations and via telehealth to minimise the time, travel cost and disruption often required of patients to access the nearest alternative service that may be hundreds of kilometres away.